|Apr 2-3||Golden Gate Region||Thunderhill|

 The West Coast Series is a PCA club racing points competition comprised of the all the PCA club races that occur on the west coast of the USA.
 Historically, club racing in the PCA has been most popular on the east coast, and this series was created (starting with the 2014 season) to encourage west coast club members to take up club racing by providing them with the increased competition and sense of camaraderie that comes with having one's own competitive series.
 All PCA club racers are elegible to participate and all entrants to the above listed events are automatically entered into the series.

-The West Coast Series will follow the national championship series rules, with the exception that awards will be determined by the totals of the best 8 championship races from the 9 West Coast Events.
+The West Coast Series will follow the national championship series rules, with the exception that awards will be determined by the totals of the best 8 championship races from the West Coast Events listed above.
 Each West Coast Event will have 2 championship races.
-Ties for the first three positions will be broken by the hightest total in the 9th race, then the 10th race, etc...
+Ties for the first three positions will be broken by the highest total in the 9th race, then the 10th race, etc...
+Event points will only be awarded for WCS events in determining series points, but otherwise will follow the national series rules.
 You may review the rules on the Club Racing website.

 PCA Club Racing is an organized race series for Porsche owners.
 The rules are similar to vintage racing.
 While it is amateur racing, it is true wheel-to-wheel racing and is therefore only for qualified drivers, just like the professionals.
 This distinguishes it from Autocross and Time Trial, in which you are racing against the clock, and from Driver's ED (DE), which is not competitive in any way.